GoogleCloudPlatform/cloud-foundation-toolkit/config-connector/solutions/projects/kpt/project-hierarchy/README.md

   project with the given ID already exists.

-  Unfortunately, to create a project under a folder, you must supply a numeric folder ID, which is only available after the folder is created.
+  Currently, to create a project under a folder, you must supply a numeric folder ID, which is only available after the folder is created.
 An issue outlining this shortfall in